 In many cases, operations construct huts to block the wind and protect the weld from the weather.
 Some contractors construct portable fabrication facilities on jobistes to provide a controlled environment for welding, helping improve quality and productivity.

 There are different types of transfer modes available in MIG welding, so it’s important to be aware of the variances and how suitable each type is for use with specific materials.
 The transfer modes are: short-circuit transfer, globular transfer, spray transfer and pulsed spray transfer.

 Proper filler metal storage and careful MIG gun usage are also essential to gain good welding performance.

-For the best results, store filler metals in a clean and dry area to help prevent exposure to moisture in the air or environment, and with it, issues of hydrogen pickup, which can lead to weld cracking.
-Follow the storage recommendations from the manufacturer for the classification of wire being used.
+For the best results, store filler metals in a clean and dry area to help prevent exposure to moisture in the air or environment.
+Exposure can lead to issues of hydrogen pickup, which can lead to weld cracking.
+Follow the storage recommendations from the manufacturer for the classification of wire you're using.

 Also, avoid coiling the gun while welding, which can cause wire-feeding restrictions.
 Laying the cables flat on the ground is preferred, when possible.